Théo Jaekel

 Barbara Koneval

-As Shift’s Operations and Finance Manager, Barbara manages the financial, administrative and logistical aspects of our collaborations and activities.
-She is responsible for financial management and accounting, contracts, human resources, grants and operational compliance, information technology and office administration.
+As Shift’s Head of Finance, Barbara manages the financial aspects of our collaborations and activities.
+She is responsible for financial management and accounting, contracts, grants and operational compliance.

 Barbara brings over fifteen years of experience in operations roles with sustainability organizations focused on environmental and social responsibility.
 She previously managed the training program for the American College & University Presidents’ Climate Commitment (ACUPCC), a national network of over 675 colleges and universities committed to tracking greenhouse gas emissions and planning for climate neutrality.